dmarcoux-archives/t/README.md

 # Introduction

 Rails 5 JSON API for users and their tasks.
 Each user has different needs regarding privacy, maintenance schedules and security.
-This explains why the project deals with multiple databases.
+To respect this, each user has a database for his/her tasks.
+As for users, they are stored in a single database.

 # Setup